jensawyer/jensawyer.github.io/src/content/projects/indexservice.md

 ### Why It’s Interesting

-- Most candidates implemented a reverse index, but Lucene already does this and open source tools were allowed.
+- Most candidates implemented a reverse index, but Lucene already does this efficiently and open source tools were allowed.
 This was the faster practical choice.
-- Lucene has a query language that looks very similar to the language defined, but it wasn't the same so I implmented the language using parser combinators.
+- Lucene has a query language that looks very similar to the language defined, but it wasn't the same so I implemented the language using parser combinators.
 - I included clear instructions to run the project locally and in a container, including the Dockerfile as required.
-- This is an example of the sort of project that can be really useful for a pair programming interview where we add another fetaure.
+- This is an example of the sort of project that can be really useful for a pair programming interview where we add another feature.
 - It was really fun for me as a candidate too!

 ### How It’s Built

-- Scala 2.13.1
+- Scala 2.13
-- scala parser combinators for th query language
+- scala parser combinators for the query language
 - lucene4s to work with Lucene from Scala for indexing and querying
 - Tests via scalatest